Riomaggiore Italy Travel Guide

 All these extensions are readily handled by Italy's effective rail system.
 High-speed trains link major cities, and regional trains fill the gaps.

-Spend your first week in Riomaggiore, then take a train to Florence for 4-5 days of Renaissance art, architecture, and culinary adventure, with optional day trips.
+Spend your first week in Riomaggiore, then take a train to Florence for 4-5 days of Renaissance art, architecture, and exploring the cuisine, with optional day trips.

 Consider linking Cinque Terre with Venice and Rome for a comprehensive Italian adventure, utilizing Italy's efficient train network.